 We will not be able to accommodate research visits, tours, or access to archives in secure storage during this time.
 We will continue to monitor the archives email.
 Please use this for any enquiries and we will get back to you within 7 working days.

-Visits to the Archives are supervised, and are available to students and staff by appointment only.
-Please email Archives@roehampton.ac.uk to make arrangements 3 working days in in advance of your planned visit.
+Visits to the Archives are supervised, and are available to University of Roehampton students, staff and external visitors by appointment only.
+Please email Archives@roehampton.ac.uk to make arrangements prior to your visit.

 The Foyle Special Collections & Archives consist of rare books, original documents and artefacts which support various teaching and research areas of the University of Roehampton.

 The collections relate to Friedrich Froebel and the kindergarten, Froebel College, Children's Literature and the children’s book author Richmal Crompton, Dance, and to a number of other areas including Religious Studies.

 The Foyle Special Collections & Archives are located on the second floor of the University Library.